MRN-Code/djica_paper_code_release/README.md

 This cell can then be passed into the djica_pipeline.

+If you want to compute ISI with Real Data, or custom simulated data, you will need to save your ground truth, or pseudo-ground-truth into ground_truth.mat.
+There are two variables stored here, 'sims', which stores ground truth ICxVOXEL spatial maps, and 'times' which stores ground truth TIMExIC timecourses.

+For the real data case, you will need to back-reconstruct these yourself.
+If the proper ground-truth is not provided, the pipeline will still run, but ISI will not be computed.

 ### Additional Options and Flags

 Other than the flags mentioned above, the pipeline has a large number of keywords and variables that can be controlled from the MATLAB pipeline.
 Type 'help djica_pipeline', orlook at the first section of djica_pipeline.m for more detailed arguments that can be passed to the function.